Jackie-Bai888/image-noise-pattern/README.md

-# image-noise-pattern
+# real-world corruption
-This project is to generate image noises.
-These noises come from the actual process of acquiring images
+This project is to generate real-world corruption.